Local’s Guide to Josefstadt, the 8th District of Vienna

 Personal Favourites

-Jodok DInk square in Josefstadt, Vienna
+Jodok FInk square in Josefstadt, Vienna

 All content and photos by Alis Monte, unless stated differently.
 If you want to collaborate, contact me on info@ctdots.eu Photo by Alis Monte [CC BY-SA 4.0], via Connecting the Dots